Synchrowise/SOC_T1_Domains_Triage/README.txt

 Warning:

+0) The scripts have been implemented with python 3.5

 1) This script only works if you have these prerequisites:

 - All the import libraries that are not natively available with python have been downloaded and installed such as: wmi, requests, lxml and google-api-python-client